Let the fashion policing begin on opening day of Tokyo Games

 Of Canada’s denim jackets, she said: “I think I wore something similar in 1987.
 I wonder if anyone over 12 really wants to wear it.”

-Lucia Kinghorn, vice president of design at Hudson’s Bay, which helped created Canada’s uniforms and other Olympic gear, is aware of the scorn.
+Lucia Kinghorn, a vice president of fashion at Hudson’s Bay, which helped created Canada’s uniforms and other Olympic gear, is aware of the scorn.

 “For as many naysayers, we have even more fans,” she said.
 “We’re proud of the thoughtful design behind Team Canada’s clothing and happy that so many people are talking about it.”